Skip to main content

 • mar files are uploaded immediately (instead of waiting to be bundled in a single upload, as it normally would).

 • Metrics collection can be triggered on-demand.
-This will trigger Bort to collect batterystats and Custom Metrics - useful for validating new calls to the Reporting APIs.
+This will trigger Bort to collect batterystats and Metrics - useful for validating new calls to the Reporting APIs.

 To enable developer mode (change true to false to disable):